Newport, Isle of Wight: Amenities

 Seaclose Park in Newport, on the east bank of the River Medina, has since 2002 been the location for the revived Isle of Wight Music Festival, which is held once a year.
 Newport is home to the Postal Museum, possibly the largest private collection of vintage postal equipment and post boxes in the world.

 Newport bus station is the town's central bus terminus.
 It acts as the hub of the Southern Vectis network, with routes from across the Island terminating there.

 Sport

 St George's Park is the home of Newport Football Club, the most successful of the Island's football teams, currently play in the Wessex League.
 The stadium has a capacity of 3,000.
 In 2018, an application was approved unanimously by the Isle of Wight council for a new stadium off the racecourse roundabout near Newport.
 This will be the new stadium for Newport (IW) F.C., so that St George's Park can be turned into an out-of-town retail area.
 The town is also represented by Newport Cricket Club, which plays at Victoria recreation ground.
 Its two teams compete in Harwoods Renault Divisions 1 and 2.
 The Isle of Wight County Cricket Ground is located at Newclose, on the outskirts of the town.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the nearby Rowridge TV transmitter which is situated south west of the town.

+Local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 97.5 FM, Capital South on 103.2 FM, Easy Radio South Coast on 107.4 FM, Nation Radio South Coast on 106.0 FM, Greatest Hits Radio South on 105.2 FM and community based stations: Vectis Radio on 104.6 FM and Isle of Wight Radio on 102.0 FM.

+The town is served by these local newspapers, Isle of Wight County Press, Isle of Wight Observer and Island Echo.